 2.5 Genomics and Precision Health

-This site, developed in 2017, includes a short video about the potential and risks of genomic medicine, and a series of article links over a range of topics important in the practice of medicine.
+This JAMA Network site includes a series of article links over a range of topics important in the practice of medicine.
 It is followed by a useful glossary of genomic terms.
 Most universities and NHS have access to JAMA.